spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 CRDS if the submission is *confirmed*.
 Prior to confirmation of the submission, neither the submitted references nor the generated mappings are officially in CRDS.

-If you loose track of the submission log or confirmation pages,  you can find links to them in the *STARTED* and *READY* e-mails that CRDS sends out when a submission is initiated or CRDS has completed submission checkout and is ready for confirmation or cancellation.
+If you lose track of the submission log or confirmation pages,  you can find links to them in the *STARTED* and *READY* e-mails that CRDS sends out when a submission is initiated or CRDS has completed submission checkout and is ready for confirmation or cancellation.